top of page

 Just N of intersection at Marsh & Pine Rds

 Allegan book p.
 3. Appears to be a brick school.
-Photo of school p.
-3. In 1952 the enrollment was 47 students.
-Photo of school possibly taken in 1973
+Photo of school In 1952, 47 students were enrolled.
+Photo of school possibly taken in 1973.
+One-room schools of Allegan County

 Allegan